fingo/spata/readme.md

 This is awkward when providing single interface for various types, like `Record` does.
 This is the place where spata's `text.StringParser` comes in handy.

+The situation is similar when typed values have to be converted to strings to create a CSV data.
+Although there is a `toString` method available for each value, it is often insufficient, because we need specific format of dates, numbers and other values.
+Again, there is no single interface for encoding different types to strings. spata provides `text.StringRenderer` to help with this.

+Similar solutions in other librararies are often called `Decoder` and `Encoder` instead of `Parser` and `Renderer`.

+#### Parsing

-`StringParser` object provides methods for parsing strings with default format:
+`StringParser` object provides methods for parsing strings with default or implicitly provided format:
 ```scala
 val num: ParseResult[Double] = StringParser.parse[Double]("123.45")
 ```